-Your website cannot be just a digital version of a brochure advertising your business.
+Your website shouldn’t be just a digital version of a brochure advertising your business.

-As a company that provides one of the most popular live chat solutions, we happen to know them.
+As a company that provides one of the most popular live chat solutions, we decided to answer this question with some data-based insights.

 Let’s take a look at some interesting live chat statistics that will help you decide if live chat is right for you.